MAURI.

 Together you’ll meet some sassy, salty spirits, fend off giant mud crabs, and dive into crystal blue waters.
 You will hear the sounds of Kiribati and hopefully, hopefully…you’ll help Kinoia become the magic spinner she was born to be!

-NEI KINOIA: is a cheeky, smart and easily distracted apprentice magic spinner who loves to sing in the frangipani trees on the island of Tarawa, a coral atoll and the capital of Kiribati.
+A cheeky, smart and easily distracted apprentice magic spinner who loves to sing in the frangipani trees on the island of Tarawa, a coral atoll and the capital of Kiribati.
 She is desperate to become a fully qualified Magic Spinner and needs help to take a journey back in time in a magic flying canoe.

-THE SPIRITS: there are four spirits who protect the island of Neiko.
+THE SPIRITS: There are four spirits who protect the island of Neiko.

 Spirit of the Lagoon side: Surrounded by turquoise water, the first Spirit of the island is strong, and a little bit bossy.
 Her voice undulates like a canoe on the water, her joyful character is infectious, and her laugh is never far away.
 Like a Frigate bird, the Spirit of the Lagoon harnesses the power of the wind.